 The Gens Cornelia: Sulla’s Prestigious Predecessors

 To make it in the Roman Republic, a young man would be at a significant advantage if he could rely on the backing and reputation of his influential family.
-Very few made it as a novus homo (a ‘new man’), such as Cicero.
+Very few made it as a novus homo (a ‘new man’); Cicero was a notable exception.
 Sulla’s own family existed in the rarefied stratosphere of the Roman aristocracy: he had been born into the patrician ranks, a member of the gens Cornelia.

 Get the latest articles delivered to your inboxSign up to our Free Weekly Newsletter

 The Cornelian gens counted among their ancestors several of the Republic’s most significant men.
 Perhaps the most famous of these were the Cornelii Scipiones.
 The Scipiones included two the Republic’s most celebrated generals.
 There was Lucius Cornelus Scipio Barbatus, who had defeated the Etruscans at Volterra in 298 BCE; his vast sarcophagus — recovered from the family tomb on the Via Appia — still survives, complete with its dedicatory inscription.
 There was also Barbatus’ great-grandson, Publius Cornelius Scipio Africanus.
 Scipio was the general who had orchestrated Rome’s defeat of the Carthaginian forces under Hannibal during the Second Punic War.